 The medical control system in pre-hospital care is a system that ensures the quality of first aid, etc. performed by ambulance team members, including EMTs, from a medical point of view.
 Specifically, it is a system that, in collaboration with fire departments and medical institutions, [1] creates various protocols according to the characteristics of the region based on medical grounds, [2] enables emergency personnel to promptly request instruction, guidance, or advice from physicians at any time from a scene of an emergency, [3] has physicians conduct a medical and objective post-verification of emergency efforts, and feeds back the results of said postverification, as well as [4] conducting further education, etc. The Medical Control Council, which is a forum for discussions between fire departments and medical institutions, is established in each prefecture and each region.
-As of August 1, 2019, the number of Medical Control Councils in each region is 251.
-The Medical
+As of August 1, 2019, the number of Medical

-Control Council is actively working to improve the quality of emergency services through post-verification, etc. In order to improve the quality of first aid, etc. performed by ambulance team members, including EMTs, and make emergency services more sophisticated, such as by increasing the scope of EMT treatment, it is necessary to further enhance and strengthen the medical control system.
+Control Councils across all regions is 251.
+The Medical Control Council is actively working to improve the quality of emergency services through post-verification, etc. In order to improve the quality of first aid, etc. performed by ambulance team members, including EMTs, and make emergency services more sophisticated, such as by increasing the scope of EMT treatment, it is necessary to further enhance and strengthen the medical control system.

-The FDMA regularly holds the "National Medical Control Council Liaison Meeting", which was established in May 2007 together with the Ministry of Health, Labour and Welfare with the purpose of enhancing and strengthening the National Medical Control Council and sharing information among related parties nationwide.
+The FDMA regularly holds the "National Medical Control Council Liaison Meeting", which was established in May 2007, together with the Ministry of Health, Labour and Welfare with the purpose of enhancing and strengthening the National Medical Control Council and sharing information among related parties nationwide.

-In addition, the Medical Control Council can also be used for legal counsel on implementation standards based on the Fire Service Act revised in 2009.
+In addition, the Medical Control Council can also be used for legal counsel on implementation standards based on the Fire Service Act which was revised in 2009.

-Furthermore, in recent years, the roles required of the Medical Control Council have diversified.
+Furthermore, recently, the roles required of the Medical Control Council have diversified.
 For example, as the number of elderly people requesting emergency services is increasing, there are cases in which emergency services are requested by the families of patients to stop performing cardiopulmonary resuscitation (CPR).
-Based on this background, the "Examination Committee on the Implementation of CPR at the Scene of an Emergency in Line with the Wishes of the Sick or Injured Person" was established in the "2018 Examination Committee on the Vision for Emergency Services" to conduct a factfinding survey of the status of efforts by fire departments, etc. and organize and examine issues.
-At the examination committee, experts indicated a basic awareness that 'the person's choices' should be respected' in cases where the patient's family communicates at the scene of an emergency that the patient does not want CPR treatment.
+Based on this background, the "Investigative Committee on the Implementation of CPR at the Scene of an Emergency in Line with the Wishes of the Sick or Injured Person" was established in the "2018 Investigative Committee on the State of Emergency Services" to conduct a fact-finding survey of the status of efforts by fire departments, etc. and organize and examine issues.
+At the investigative committee, experts indicated a basic awareness that 'the person's choices' should be respected' in cases where the patient's family communicates at the scene of an emergency that the patient does not want CPR treatment.
 At scenes of emergencies, which consist of all kinds of scenarios and are urgent situations and in many cases there is no physician present, usually, the ambulance crew has time and information-related restrictions such as the wishes of the injured or sick person are not shared with them beforehand.
-Therefore, the committee concluded that it is necessary to clarify the actual situation of the cases and through verification in each place, to accumulate knowledge about the response of the ambulance crew by pulling together all the cases.
-The Examination Committee introduced case studies from areas where CPR is planned to be discontinued if, after thorough discussion at somewhere like the Medical Control Council, one contacts the primary care physician and receives an instruction to discontinue CPR.
-It was once again acknowledged that the role played by the Medical Control Council is very important.
+Therefore, the committee concluded that it is necessary to clarify the actual situation of the cases and through verification in each place, to increase knowledge about the response of the ambulance crew by accumulating all cases.
+The Investigative Committee introduced the example of a region that has a policy of using the Medical Control Council to discontinue CPR after sufficient discussion, contacting one's doctor, and receiving a notice to discontinue CPR, once again recognizing the importance of Medical Control Councils.